tanerdiler/jeventbus-javascript-event-driven-architecture/README.md

 ## Versions
 ### 1.0.2
 #### Added
-..* Specifiying default method that would be triggered when event fired ..* Unless default method is specified, event name will be assigned as default method by putting on prefix if needed.
+- Specifiying default method that would be triggered when event fired
+- Event name will be assigned as default method by putting on prefix if needed, if method name is not specified.
 #### Removed
-..* Automatically putting 'on' prefix to event name  while creating an event
+- Automatically putting 'on' prefix to event name  while creating an event

 ## Test